This post may contain affiliate links. Please see my disclosure policy for details.

 2. The Gate of Dawn

 The Gate of Dawns is open 24 hours a day to take photos from the outside.
-The Chapel is FREE to visit (no photography inside) and open from 6am – 7pm Monday to Sunday.
+The Chapel is FREE to visit (no photography inside) and is open from 6 am – 7 pm Monday to Sunday.

 3. Basilian Monastery Gate (Church of the Holy Trinity / Uniates)